-November 2024: Baltic Telecom Cable
+November 2024: Baltic Telecommunication Cable

-Investigators in the countries involved are tracking the Chinese cargo ship Yi Peng 3 for possible involvement in the cable break.
+Investigators in the countries involved are tracking the Chinese cargo ship Yi Peng 3 on suspicion of involvement in the cable break.
 The Yi Peng 3 left the Russian port of Ust-Luga on November 15.
-Reuters analysis of MarineTraffic data shows that the ship was near the two cables at the time of the two breaks.
+Reuters analysis of MarineTraffic data shows that at the time of the two cable breaks, the ship was present near the two cables.

 October 2023: Balticconnector pipeline and cables

-Estonian police suspect the Chinese ship also damaged two different cables connecting Estonia to Finland and Sweden on October 7-8, before damaging the Balticconnector gas pipeline en route to a port near St Petersburg, Russia.
+Estonian police suspect the Chinese ship also damaged two different cables connecting Estonia to Finland and Sweden on October 7-8, before damaging the Balticconnector gas pipeline en route to the port near St Petersburg, Russia.

 China has pledged to both Finland and Estonia to assist in the investigation.